markholloway/markholloway.github.io/_posts/2018-12-14-macos-screencapture-terminal.md

 usage: screencapture [-icMPmwsWxSCUtoa] [files]
-	-c         force screen capture to go to the clipboard -b         capture Touch Bar - non-interactive modes only -C         capture the cursor as well as the screen. only in non-interactive modes -d         display errors to the user graphically
+	-c         force screen capture to go to the clipboard -b         capture Touch Bar - non-interactive modes only -C         capture the cursor as well as the screen. only in non-interactive modes
+	-d         display errors to the user graphically
 	-i         capture screen interactively, by selection or window control key - causes screen shot to go to clipboard space key   - toggle between mouse selection and window selection modes
-							 escape key  - cancels interactive screen shot -m         only capture the main monitor, undefined if -i is set -D<display> screen capture or record from the display specified. -D 1 is main display, -D 2 secondary, etc.
+				escape key  - cancels interactive screen shot
+	-m         only capture the main monitor, undefined if -i is set -D<display> screen capture or record from the display specified.
+	 			-D 1 is main display, -D 2 secondary, etc.
-	-o         in window capture mode, do not capture the shadow of the window -p         screen capture will use the default settings for capture.
-The files argument will be ignored -M         screen capture output will go to a new Mail message -P         screen capture output will open in Preview or QuickTime Player if video -I         screen capture output will open in Messages -B<bundleid> screen capture output will open in app with bundleid -s         only allow mouse selection mode
+	-o         in window capture mode, do not capture the shadow of window -p         screen capture will use the default settings for capture.
+			   The files argument will be ignored
+	-M         screen capture output will go to a new Mail message -P         screen capture output will open in Preview or QuickTime Player if video
+	-I         screen capture output will open in Messages -B<bundleid> screen capture output will open in app with bundleid -s         only allow mouse selection mode
 	-S         in window capture mode, capture the screen not the window -J<style>  sets the starting of interfactive capture selection       - captures screen in selection mode window          - captures screen in window mode video           - records screen in selection mode -t<format> image format to create, default is png (other options include pdf, jpg, tiff and other formats) -T<seconds> take the picture after a delay of <seconds>, default is 5 -w         only allow window selection mode
 	-W         start interaction in window selection mode